Hero Background

 Profile photo of Andy Webb

 The past few years have been a rollercoaster ride for Australian property.
 Prices soared by +28.6 per cent over the pandemic boom before rising interest rates caused a downturn in 2022.
-A remarkable rebound through 2023 has now pushed home values back to record levels in the new year.
+A remarkable rebound that started in 2023 has now pushed home values back to record levels in 2024.

-Interest rates appear to have settled at a high level but we're still seeing further monthly growth on the national level.
+Interest rates have settled at a high level but we're still seeing further monthly growth on the national level.
 Clearly, there's a lot to consider for anybody thinking about listing their home.

 Explore property market stats and trends for any suburb in Australia